AkhshanAchu/AkhshanAchu/README.md

 #  ("Hello, There! 👋") I'm a Human, debugging life

 ## About Me
 I'm an enthusiast with a strong focus on **Computer Vision** and **Deep Learning**.
-I love building intelligent systems that solve real-world problems and make life easier!
+I love building systems that solve real-world problems and make life easier!
 Currently pursuing my journey in Artificial Intelligence and Data Science.
+I turn bugs into features and chaos into ‘it just works.’

 ##  What I'm passionate about
 -  **Deep Learning & Neural Networks** -  Let the model overthink and find Pattern